Calamopityaceae: History

 In 1856, the Austrian paleontologist, Franz Joseph Andreas Nicolaus Unger, was the first to find Calamopitys, a genus of Calamopityaceae.
 This genus, which later was the root for the family name, was found in the Thuringian Forest.
-Forty years later, the family was named Calamopityaceae by the noble, Solms-Laubach.
+Forty years later, the family was named Calamopityaceae by Solms-Laubach.

 Though the original genera, Calamopitys, Stenomyelon, and Diichnia, still remain under this family classification, there have been historical additions to these groupings.
 Because the family is defined loosely on stem structure with nothing known about the foliage and reproductive structure, different genera have been added and removed from this family.
-The four genera, Bilignea, Eristophyton, Endoxylon, and Sphenoxylon, were added to the family in 1936.
-These genera were classified by their pycnoxylic secondary wood pattern, and in 1953, they were removed from the family with the intention of keeping the family composed of genera with monoxylic secondary wood.
+Four more genera, Bilignea, Eristophyton, Endoxylon, and Sphenoxylon, were added to the family in 1936.
+These genera were classified by their pycnoxylic secondary wood pattern.
+In 1953, they were removed from the family with the intention of keeping the family composed of genera with monoxylic secondary wood.

+Like many "seed ferns", the affinities of the Calamopityales are unclear.
+Meyen (1984) placed them within the class Ginkgoopsida, which also includes ginkgos.
+Apart from Calamopitys and Stenomyelon, he also placed the genera Lyrasperma, Deltasperma, Eosperma, and Kalymma within Calamopityaceae.

+A classification scheme by Doweld (2001) considered Calamopityales to be an incertae sedis order within the phylum "Moresnetiophyta".
+Doweld also listed Buteoxylaceae Barnard & Long 1973 as a synonym of Calamopityaceae, implying that its constituent fossil wood genera (Buteoxylon and Triradioxylon) should be referred to Calamopityaceae.
+This would additionally require treating the order Buteoxylonales as a synonym of Calamopityales.
+Stenomyelon has been compared favorably to Buteoxylon in more recent studies as well.

 Genera

-Three genera are currently classified as belonging to the family Calamopityaceae, and their differences are distinguished by their decreasing primary xylem from Stenomyelon, to Calamopitys, to Diichnia.
+Three genera of fossil wood are currently classified as belonging to the family Calamopityaceae, and their differences are distinguished by their decreasing primary xylem from Stenomyelon, to Calamopitys, to Diichnia.
+Additionally, Galtiera, Triichnia, and Bostonia are classified within the family by some authors, and Faironia and Chapelia may also have affinities with the family.